carbonplan/cdr-database/methods/metrics.md

 ## Specificity

 Specificity reflects whether there is enough detailed information in project proposals, publications, or other public materials for us to validate our metrics.
 All entries in this database are based on projects’ public proposals, which provide a baseline level of information and transparency.
-Our Specificity metric is intended to indicate when the available information goes above and beyond that baseline.
+Our specificity metric is intended to indicate when the available information goes above and beyond that baseline.

 The utility of different information depends on the project category, but can include: specific project parameters (locations, practices), specific technology components, peer-reviewed publications, third-party verifications, and any datasets or models used for project quantification or life cycle assessment.

-In considering Specificity, we appreciate there can be sensitivity around proprietary and private information, including intellectual property for technology, or information about land owners and existing business practices.
-A low value on Specificity does not necessarily mean a carbon removal strategy cannot be effective, but it does indicate the importance of accurately measuring and verifying project performance.
+In considering specificity, we appreciate there can be sensitivity around proprietary and private information, including intellectual property for technology, or information about land owners and existing business practices.
+A low value on specificity does not necessarily mean a carbon removal strategy cannot be effective, but it does indicate the importance of accurately measuring and verifying project performance.

 In general, we encourage sharing as many details as possible.
 We believe that making specific project information more public and transparent can help the field develop new and better solutions, as well as help organizations make better decisions when selecting projects.